Repozirk/CarND-Semantic-Segmentation/writeup.md

 #####
 ## Result
 #### Architecture
 To label the pixels of a road in images a Fully Convolutional Network (FCN) was used.
-The Model is based on a trained VGG16 Model, with 1x1 convolutional layers, skip connections and upsampling for creating the FCN architecture.
+The Model is based on a trained VGG16 Model, with 1x1 convolutional layers, skip connections of the 3rd and 4th layer of the VGG16 Model and upsampling for creating the FCN architecture.
-The convolutional layers and transpose convolutional layers include kernal reglatization and initilizaiton.
+The convolutional layers and transpose convolutional layers include kernel reglatization and initilization.

 #### Optimmizer
 Adam Optimizer was used for minimize the cross_entropy_loss